Ramblurr/precis-unicode-dataset/README.md

 There are no changes made to Unicode between version 11.0.0 and 12.0.0 that impact PRECIS calculation of the derived property values.

-Unicode General Properties of CANADIAN SYLLABICS CHI SIGN (U+166D) was changed from Po to So in Unicode 12.0.0.
+Note: Unicode General Properties of CANADIAN SYLLABICS CHI SIGN (U+166D) was changed from Po to So in Unicode 12.0.0.
 This change has changed the basis for calculating of the derived property value from Punctuation (P) to Symbols (O).
 However, this change does not affect the calculation result.